awsdocs/amazon-s3-userguide/doc_source/storage-class-intro.md

   + Set the `x-amz-storage-class` header to the storage class that you want to use\.

   In a versioning\-enabled bucket, you can't change the storage class of a specific version of an object\.
 When you copy the object, Amazon S3 gives it a new version ID\.
++ You can change an object's storage class using the Amazon S3 console if the object size is less than 160GB\.
+If larger, we recommend adding an S3 Lifecycle configuration to change the object's storage class\.
 + You can direct Amazon S3 to change the storage class of objects by adding an S3 Lifecycle configuration to a bucket\.
 For more information, see [Managing your storage lifecycle](object-lifecycle-mgmt.md)\.
 + When setting up a replication configuration, you can set the storage class for replicated objects to any other storage class\.
 However, you can't replicate objects that are stored in the S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive storage classes\.
 For more information, see [Replication configuration](replication-add-config.md)\.